shaloo/docs.arcana/docs/integrations/shardeum/integrate_shardeum.md

   root_rel_path: ../..
 ---

-# Integrate Arcana Auth with the Shardeum Network
+# Use {{config.extra.arcana.sdk_name}} with the Shardeum Network

-Web3 applications can integrate with the Arcana Auth SDK to authenticate users via social providers or passwordless login.
-Developers can easily enable authenticated users to access the Arcana wallet instantly and use it to sign blockchain transactions.
+Web3 applications can integrate with the {{config.extra.arcana.sdk_name}} to authenticate users via social providers or passwordless login.
+Developers can easily enable authenticated users to access the {{config.extra.arcana.wallet_name}} instantly and use it to sign blockchain transactions.

-Arcana Auth SDK provides standard Ethereum provider which can be used to make blockchain calls any supported blockchains including the Shardeum Network.
+The {{config.extra.arcana.sdk_name}} provides a standard Ethereum provider which can be used to make blockchain calls for any supported blockchain networks including the Shardeum Network.

-In this guide, you will learn how to integrate a Web3 app with the Auth SDK and enable the authenticated app users to use Shardeum Network.
+In this guide, you will learn how to integrate a Web3 app with the {{config.extra.arcana.sdk_name}} and enable authenticated users to sign blockchain transactions using the Shardeum Network.

 ## Step 1: Register and Configure App

-Use Arcana Developer Dashboard to register and configure Web3 applications.
+Use the {{config.extra.arcana.dashboard_name}} to register and configure Web3 applications.
 Each registered application is assigned a unique **{{config.extra.arcana.app_address}}**.
 Follow the instructions in the [How to Register and Configure Applications Guide]({{page.meta.arcana.root_rel_path}}/howto/config_dapp.md).
 Save the **{{config.extra.arcana.app_address}}** as it will be required to integrate with the Arcana Auth SDK later.

-## Step 2: Install Auth SDK
+## Step 2: Install `{{config.extra.arcana.auth_sdk_pkg_name}}`

 {% include "./code-snippets/auth_install.md" %}

-## Step 3: Create and Initialize the AuthProvider
+## Step 3: Create and Initialize the `AuthProvider`

 {% include "./code-snippets/import_auth.md" %}